Tactics/cf_developer_docs/source/includes/13_authentication_scopes.html.md

 Scope                | Type   | Description
 ---------------------|--------|------------------------
-`openid`               | OpenID | This is a technical scope, it should always be requested when using the OpenID Connect flow, it also allows access to a unique identifaction of the user (the `sub` claim)
+`openid`               | OpenID | This is a technical scope, it should always be requested when using the OpenID Connect flow, it also allows access to a unique identification of the user (the `sub` claim)
-`email`                | OpenID | Access to a users emailaddress (via the ``/userinfo`` endpoint `profile`              | OpenID | Access to a users name, locale `read_administrations` | API    | Allows the client to query the list of administrations the user has access to `upload_document`      | API    | Allows the client to query the list of administrations the user has access to
+`email`                | OpenID | Access to a users emailaddress (via the ``/userinfo`` endpoint) `profile`              | OpenID | Access to a users name, locale `read_administrations` | API    | Allows the client to query the list of administrations the user has access to `upload_document`      | API    | Allows the client to upload documents and invoices for the administrations the user has access to
+`archive`              | API    | A complete archive scope that grants access to both `archive_read` and `archive_actions` `archive_read`         | API    | Allows the client to query the list of available archive categories `archive_actions`      | API    | Allows the client to upload files to a specific administration's archive category `associate_read`       | API    | Allows the client to query all information associated with associates and groups `associate_actions`    | API    | Allows the client to modify the information of associates, as well as creating new ones

 Each token, be it a personal access token or a token acquired through OpenID Connect, should have been granted one or more scopes for it to be of any use.